alrova96/AntarcticPenguinRAG/README.md

 - Antarctic research community for the scientific articles
 - Ollama team for the LLM infrastructure
 - Streamlit team for the web framework
-- All researchers contributing to penguin conservation

 ## 📧 Contact

 For questions or collaboration opportunities, please open an issue or reach out through GitHub.

 ---

-**🐧 Advancing Antarctic research through AI • Made with ❤️ for penguin conservation**